GauravGhandat-23/SPPU-BE-COMPUTER-LAB-CODE-SEM-8/README.md

 # 🚀 SPPU-BE-COMPUTER-LAB-CODE-SEM-8 🚀

 Welcome to the repository for **SPPU BE Computer Semester 8 Lab Code**!
-This repository contains Python-based implementations of lab exercises for two subjects: **High Performance Computing (HPC)** and **Deep Learning (DL)**.
+This repository contains Python-based implementations of lab exercises for two subjects: **High Performance Computing (HPC)** , **Deep Learning (DL)** , **Software Defined Networks (SDN)** .
 Below, you will find a detailed description of the topics covered in each subject along with small descriptions.

 ---